agrcrobles/mongodb-queue/README.md

   ack: 'c8a3cc585cbaaacf549d746d7db72f69', // ID for ack and ping operations
   payload: 'Hello, World!', // Payload passed when the message was addded
-  tries: 1 // Number of times this message has been retrieved from queue without being ack'd }
+  tries: 1 // Number of times this message has been retrieved from queue without being ack'd
+  firstClaimed: "2016-02-03T01:03:32.257Z" // ISO Date for when the message was first claimed (happens with each `get` but not on `pings`)
+  deleted: "2016-02-03T01:05:32.257Z" // ISO Date of when the message was deleted, if applicaple
+  user: "533b1eb64ee65a57864cc84d" // Identifier for the user/agent that last claimed the message, if applicable }
 ```